 Technology in software, IoT technology, and connectivity is growing at an alarming pace.
-In the coming years, a more improved and valuable technique of monitoring equipment utilizing multiple performance metrics will be realized.
-With this innovation, it will be effortless for manufacturing organizations to comprehend better how the process and system works.
-They will also be aware of the possible instance the may fail.
+A more improved and valuable technique of monitoring equipment utilizing multiple performance metrics will be realized in the coming years.
+With this innovation, manufacturing organizations will be effortless to better comprehend how the process and system works.
+They will also be aware of the possible instance they may fail.
 This type of technology will prevent untimely equipment breakdown while assisting manufacturers to save time, resources, and money.

 Internet of things (IoT)

 This technology has revolutionized numerous sectors.
-According to a prediction, about 20.4 billion connected gadgets will be in operation worldwide before 2020.
-A research conducted by Business insider Intelligence noted that this technology would expand to over $3 trillion yearly before 2026.
+According to a prediction, about 20.4 billion connected gadgets will be in operation worldwide before 2021.
+Business insider intelligence research noted that this technology would expand to over $3 trillion yearly before 2026.

 Agility and responsiveness